coderdj/kodiaq/README.rst

    * CAENVMElib installed, included in kodiaq/caen.
 Follow instructions in the readme
    * libncurses5-dev, also libmongoclient (for mongodb support) or libpbf (for file support)

-Steps to build and run:
+Steps to build and run the standalone module:
-   1. ./configure --enable-lite --disable-user
+   1. ./configure --enable-lite
    2. make
    3. cd src/slave
    4. ./koSlave